What is malaria?

 What are the symptoms of malaria?

 Symptoms vary depending on the type of Plasmodium involved, but may include high fever, chills, sweats, and headache.
 In some cases, the illness can progress to severe anemia, kidney and respiratory failure, coma and death.
 Some types of malaria cause less severe illness, but if not treated the symptoms can continue for weeks or months with episodes of fever and chills.
-With some types of malaria, relapses of the disease may occur years after apparently successful treatment.
+With some types of malaria, relapses of the disease may occur years after treatment that was thought to have been successful.

 How soon after exposure do symptoms appear?

-The symptoms usually appear from 12 to 30 days after the bite of the mosquito, depending on the type of malaria involved.
+The symptoms usually appear 7 to 30 days after the bite of the mosquito, depending on the type of malaria involved.
 Some strains may not cause symptoms for 10 months or even longer.

 How is malaria diagnosed?